knbknb/hacker-news-summarizer/USAGE.md

 - [ ] Fetch correct title of HN Posting (can get updated by HN Moderators, even after days)
 - [x] ~~Correct code that processes chunked OpenAI-API-output (Table header is written for each chunk)~~ Better prompt and model gpt-4o does a good job
 - [x] ~~Use `textwrap` package to wrap long lines in the markdown file, do more intelligent line breaks and chunking~~ Not needed, found workaround with better table formatting
-- [ ] Add an explanation of installation and 1 run example to an INSTALL.md or EXAMPLE.md file
+- [x] ~~Add an explanation of installation and 1 run example to an USAGE.md or EXAMPLE-OUTPUT.md file~~

 ### Directories created